primer76/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Switch user to another user
+Prints username of current user